dhee-tree/Team-19/README.md

 - Fully responsive UI using CSS and Bootstrap
 - Register/Login
 - Manage user account
-- Browse available products and search by filters
+- Browse available products by search and/or filter
 - Edit/add products in basket
 - Purchase products via checkout
 - Leave reviews of product/service